SammCheese/SillyTavern-Discordia/README.md

 ## How to use

-This extension can only be installed for all users due to its tight dependencies on internal functions.

 I **HEAVILY** recommend installing SillyTaverns ["Chat TopBar"](https://github.com/SillyTavern/Extension-TopInfoBar) Extension to mitigate the large amount of unimplemented features in its current state.

 ### Instructions: